 What are Coffee Beans?

-A coffee bean is the seed of a coffee plant, the pit inside the red or purple fruit, called a Cherry.
+A coffee bean is the seed of a coffee plant.
+The pit inside the red or purple fruit called a Cherry.
 When the fruit is ripe, farmers hand-pick and process them to remove the bean.
-Wet processing, common in Central America, involves removing the fruit flesh and then fermenting the seeds in water for two days.
-Dry processing, more typical in Africa, consists of carefully drying the fruit in the sun for two to three weeks.
+Wet processing, common in Central America.
+Involves removing the fruit flesh and then fermenting the seeds in water for two days.
+Dry processing, more typical in Africa, consists of carefully drying the fruit in the sun.

 Green coffee beans contain both volatile and nonvolatile compounds, which deter pests from eating them and contribute to the coffee flavor.
 These compounds include proteins, trigonelline, free amino acids, carbohydrates, and alkaloids including CGA.